The Orphanage

 • School uniforms

-“We really wonder as to how We should express our gratitude for the wonderful things you are doing.
+“We really wonder as to how we should express our gratitude for the wonderful things you are doing.
 The recent fund you sent, has done much at the orphanage since the number of orphans as increased, That fund has really help us to respond to urgent needs.
 And at the present, all of them are getting well.
 Those (from the war) who have just recently arrived, are now feeling at home.
 And we praise God for that...We always need your assistance in prayers and other things, for the work we are doing is very challenging and heavy to bear.
 It needs a lot of commitment, patience and intensive spiritual, financial, physical etc., interventions from God's fearing persons like you.”

 Teachers to